 For bigger crabs, I just hook into the main shell to the side, like the photo below.

-I’ve found that a far more reliable way of catching them, is to be fishing with the tactics described above and targeting large beds of sand crabs, regularly hoping between the larger patches that pop up on our sand beaches during the warmer months.
+I’ve found that a far more reliable way of catching them, is to be fishing with the tactics described above and targeting large beds of sand crabs like the thick bed in the video below - note the density of the crabs - and nearby structured water such as troughs and holes, regularly hoping between the larger patches that pop up during the warmer months.

-Hook-ups are often within seconds of hitting a new patch and casting into adjacent structured water, like a trough or gulley.
+Hook-ups are often within seconds of hitting a new patch and casting into associated structured water, like a trough or gulley, where the corbina are less cautious and waiting for stray crabs to be washed out.

-I suggest you do the same; roving the beach and targeting the sand crab beds, like the one circled below, and any likely structure adjacent to the beds such as holes, troughs, gullies or any deeper area with darker water.
+I suggest you do the same on your next corbina fishing trip; roving the beach and targeting the sand crab beds, like the one circled below, and any likely structure adjacent to the beds such as holes, troughs, gullies or any deeper area with darker water.

 That’s not to say you won’t frequently see corbina in the shallows and that this isn’t a big clue on where to fish.